devmahadev/Research-Web/home/index.md

 Parallel with PhD I also work as a `Software Engineer` at `Elvior Ltd`.
 Major work comprises development of Model Based Testing tools such as Test Cast MBT, Implementation of Algorithm (based on our publication) for generating optimal test cases with  `DIVINE` model checker and of course writing `Quality Code`.

 ---
 **Specialization:** I am specializing in model-based testing of real-time systems.
 My current interest is exploiting the Divine and Uppaal model-checker in testing.
-You must know my dear supervisors: [Prof. Jüri Vain](https://www.etis.ee/Portal/Persons/Display/0162fc67-4c10-4477-8a60-dae14775e332).
+You must know my dear supervisor: [Prof. Jüri Vain](https://www.etis.ee/Portal/Persons/Display/0162fc67-4c10-4477-8a60-dae14775e332).
 {: .notice}

 ---